Contact Address Details:

 Objectives:

-To improve the efficiency of livestock-based farming systems through
+To improve the efficiency of livestock-based farming

-exploitation of adaptive traits of indigenous livestock.
+based on better exploitation of adaptive traits of indigenous

 Institutional Projects: